karnakvt/CollectedWriting/07 2 months later.md

 Ashna's eyes narrowed as she looked at Clara thoughtfully, "A string like a puppet string, attached by the contract."
 Clara cleared her throat awkwardly, but didn't respond.
 "And this works despite Titania not being a God, despite you not worshipping her?"

-Clara sighed and her gaze swept across to look Ashna in the face, "I'd say that Titania's rather in my bad books at the moment..."
+Clara sighed and her gaze swept across to look Ashna in the face, "Rather than worship...
+I'd say that Titania's rather in my bad books at the moment..."

 Ashna blinked in surprise, "Your bad books?"
 Clara nodded, but didn't specify.
 Ashna took a moment to consider her friend quietly.
 Turning back to her desk, "So how does that work with the magic?
 Can you still cast as you do normally?"